Embedding and Linking in Illustrator

-After an image is added to an artwork from an outside folder by using the Place (Ctrl + d) command, it can be then linked or embedded.
+After an image is added to an artwork from an outside folder, by using the Place (Ctrl + d) command, it can be then linked or embedded.
 When an image is embedded, a copy of the artwork is incorporated in the Illustrator document.
-The positive part is that the placed image becomes part of your illustration, and it doesn’t have a link that can be accidentally broken.
-The Illustrator document’s size increases by the size of the placed artwork.
-On the other hand, linking the new-placed image only provides enough information to allow Illustrator find the original artwork for display within the image.
+The positive part is that the placed image becomes a part of your illustration, and it doesn’t have a link that can be accidentally broken.
+The Illustrator document’s size increases due to the artwork.
+On the other hand, linking the new-placed image only provides enough information to allow Illustrator to find the original artwork for display within the image.
 Linking placed-images rather than embedding them keeps the Illustrator document’s file size down and allows the placed artwork to be updated or changed as necessary in its own program.

 Embedding places a copy of the artwork within the Illustrator file.

 Therefore, a linked image remains separate.
 It may seem similar to hyperlink option in the Web, where only a pointer is placed in the artwork, and the external image is loaded when the file is opened.
 Illustrator notifies if any changes is made to the original.
 The illustration must always be able to find the external image, else it will display an empty shape.
 The Save As command allows the option include linked files.

 Illustrator has the power to place files of various formats.
 Few formats are suggested to be embedded rather than linked:

 The Links palette is used for linked and embedded images.
 Using the palette is an excellent way to maintain the control of, and to track images from other documents.
 Link palette can be brought in from the Windows menu.